ricmua/ros_force_dimension/doc/markdown/gravity_compensation.md

 The ``effector_mass_kg`` defines the mass of the robotic end-effector, in kilograms.
-This value is used by the Force Dimension SDK to compute a compensatory force.[^effector_mass] The default value is reported by the Force Dimension node during startup configuration, and will be recorded in the text log.
+This value is used by the Force Dimension SDK to compute a compensatory force.[^effector_mass] The default value is reported by the Force Dimension node during startup configuration, and is recorded to the text log.
 The default value for the Novint Falcon is ``0.190``.
 The default value for the delta.3 is ``0.279``.